Itinerary

 Welcome to Mexico!

-Check in: Our adventure begins in Mexico City.
+Check-in: our adventure kicks off in Mexico City.

 Mexico City